NovemoG/Novelog/README.md

 # Novelog

 Novelog is a simple and flexible logging library for .NET applications.
-It supports multiple log handlers, message enrichment, and filtering.
+It supports multiple log handlers, message enrichment, and formatting.

 ## Features